The Employment Law Review: India

 - labour courts, industrial tribunals and the National Tribunal are responsible for adjudicating labour disputes;

-- the Regional or Chief Labour Commissioner undertake enforcement relating to the payment of salary, gratuity, contract labour, employee compensation, working conditions, among other things;
+- the Regional or Chief Labour Commissioner undertake enforcement relating to the payment of salaries, gratuities, contract labour, employee compensation and working conditions, among other things;

 - the Directorate of Factories enforces provisions relating to health and safety in factories;